roytang/blog/content/quotes/tic.md

 ### 22

-<hunter> man, they all sound the same
+&lt;hunter&gt; man, they all sound the same

-<hunter> i dont know if i chose the right song
+&lt;hunter&gt; i dont know if i chose the right song

 ---

 ### 23

-<hunter> attempt lang?
+&lt;hunter&gt; attempt lang?

-<hunter> nde kelangan magsucceed?
+&lt;hunter&gt; nde kelangan magsucceed?

 ---

 ### 24

-<hunter> oh complain to mr xxx? i do that all the time
+&lt;hunter&gt; oh complain to mr xxx? i do that all the time

-<hunter> well i complain to everyone
+&lt;hunter&gt; well i complain to everyone

 ---

 ### 25

-<hunter> someone spilled cheese rings all over me
+&lt;hunter&gt; someone spilled cheese rings all over me

 ---

 ### 26

-<hunter> but will it blend?
+&lt;hunter&gt; but will it blend?

 ---